-For nearly a century the Cleveland Museum of Art has served as one of the finest galleries in all the land, made better still by the soon-to-be-completed $260-million makeover and addition.
+Cleveland's collection of world-class arts institutions would be a boon for a city of any size.
+For nearly a century the Cleveland Museum of Art has served as one of the finest galleries in all the land, recently made all the better thanks to a just-completed $350-million transformation.
 Rubbing shoulders with the museum for the past 100 years has been the Cleveland Orchestra, which delights fine-music fans at home-base Severance Hall.
-Toss in PlayhouseSquare, the second-largest performing arts district in the country, Cleveland Public Theatre, Museum of Natural History, Cleveland International Film Festival, the Rock Hall, live-music clubs, and funky galleries too numerous to name, it is clear that art, indeed, lives here.
+Toss in the Cleveland Institute of Art, Cleveland Institute of Music, Playhouse Square, Cleveland Public Theatre, Museum of Natural History, Cleveland International Film Festival, the Rock Hall, live-music clubs, and funky galleries too numerous to name, it is clear that art, indeed, lives here.

 Heaven on Earth: Cleveland Museum of Art premiers works from China’s Jiangnan region

 The Cleveland Museum of Art opened “China’s Southern Paradise: Treasures from the Lower Yangzi Delta,” which explores the historical and cultural riches of Jiangnan region, in the coastal area south of the Yangzi River.
 The exhibit features more than 200 objects relating to a region that has remained one of China’s wealthiest, most populous, and agriculturally fertile lands.

 Nine recipients will be awarded the 2023 Cleveland Arts Prize, recognizing exceptional achievements and contributions in various artistic disciplines.
 The winners have impacted the arts community and society through their dedication and creative brilliance.

 From visitor to leader: Sonia Winner charts the future at CMNH